Skip to content

 Single trip

-Covers a single trip holiday and your cover ends when you return home
+Covers a single holiday in the UK or abroad, and your cover ends when you return home.

 • calendar icon